katydid/validator-lean/Validator/Deriv/Readme.md

  * [LTreeConciseCompress](./LTreeConciseCompress.lean) adds compression to [LTreeConcise](./LTreeConcise.lean) for a little extra efficiency.
 NO parser, NO memoization.
  * [ParserConcise](./ParserConcise.lean) is the simplest version of the memoizable algorithm that uses a parser.
 NO compression, NO memoization.
  * [ParserConciseCompress](./ParserConciseCompress.lean) adds compression to [ParserConcise](./ParserConcise.lean) for a little extra efficiency.
 NO memoization.
+ * [ParserConciseMem](./ParserConciseMem.lean) is the simplest version of the memoized algorithm that uses a parser.
+NO compression.
+ * [ParserConciseCompressMem](./ParserConciseCompressMem.lean) adds compression to [ParserConciseMem](./ParserConciseMem.lean) for a little extra efficiency.